Valley Community Development Strategic Plan Executive Summary – 2016-2020

-Valley CDC will be expanding its geographic area, its programming, and staff capacity over the next three to five years in order to better meet community needs and implement its mission.
+Valley Community Development will be expanding its geographic area, its programming, and staff capacity over the next three to five years in order to better meet community needs and implement its mission.
 The following strategic directions reflect this expansion and strengthening of its organizational capacity:

-- Expand Valley CDC’s target area for its programs and housing development projects beyond the four original cities and towns to other communities in Hampshire County in addition to expansion into Franklin County.
+- Expand Valley Community Development’s target area for its programs and housing development projects beyond the four original cities and towns to other communities in Hampshire County in addition to expansion into Franklin County.

-- Increase Valley CDC’s housing development with an additional 150 units, either developed or in the pipeline within its newly expanded geographic area – for a total of over 350 units.
+- Increase Valley Community Development’s housing development with an additional 150 units, either developed or in the pipeline within its newly expanded geographic area – for a total of over 350 units.

-- Create a Valley CDC regional ‘Financial Opportunity Center’ in partnership with other nonprofits, based on a nationally-recognized model which provides an integrated continuum of services focused on financial literacy and job readiness skills.
+- Create a Valley Community Development regional ‘Financial Opportunity Center’ in partnership with other nonprofits, based on a nationally-recognized model which provides an integrated continuum of services focused on financial literacy and job readiness skills.

-- Beginning in year two, explore expanding Valley CDC’s economic development program in collaboration with another organization.
+- Beginning in year two, explore expanding Valley Community Development’s economic development program in collaboration with another organization.